PLOS/ambraproject/Quickstart-Guide.md

 # Introduction

-Welcome to the Ambra Quickstart guide, brought to you by PLoS
+Welcome to the Ambra Quickstart guide, brought to you by PLOS

 # Table of Contents: